Welcome to The Modeller’s Aviation Database

 “Solid modeling became an industry in World War II with the federally sponsored program to mass produce 1/72nd scale recognition models in high school shops.
 Postwar, scratch built solid soon gave way to preformed plastic.
 While this appeared to doom the requirement for hobbyist skill, it proved only the beginning – for kit bashers as well as scratchbuilders.”
 Scratch Built!
 A Celebration of the Static Scale Airplane Modeller’s Craft

-“In the distant past, devotees of scale-model aircraft were happy to spend their evenings building highly-detailed, authentic plastic models by Aurora, Hawk, Monogram, Revell, Airfix, and Frog.
+“In the distant past, [modellers] were happy to spend their evenings building highly-detailed, authentic plastic models by Aurora, Hawk, Monogram, Revell, Airfix, and Frog.
 Most were built straight from the box with kit-provided decal.
 It didn’t matter that the decals were relatively thick and frequently inaccurate.
 Most of the models left unpainted (after all, they were molded in authentic colors), and what detail painting we did was done with a camel-hair brush.
 Airbrushes were only a distant dream, along with Fed Standard colors, high quality decals, super-detailing parts, and so much more.

 Over the years things changed.
 Markings engraved directly into the model’s surface (so you know where to put the decal) vanished.
 General accuracy improved and fine detail began to appear.
 Cockpit interiors began to approximate the real thing, even to a point of an occasional bucket seat that was truly accurate.
 Gear wells, though most were years away from any sort of interior detailing, were at least properly-shaped cavities in the wings.
 Painting a black silhouette nest to the gear strut was finally a thing of the past.